httpie/cli/docs/README.md

 |  `fruity` | A bold, colorful scheme.
 Enable with `--style=fruity`                                                                               |
 |         … | See `$ http --help` for all the possible `--style` values                                                                           |

-Also, the following formatting is applied:

-- HTTP headers are sorted by name.
-- JSON data is indented, sorted by keys, and unicode escapes are converted to the characters they represent.

 Use one of these options to control output processing:

 |            Option | Description                                                   |